 KAFKA_CONNECT_PLUGINS_DIR environment variable when starting the container

-When using the Docker image for Kafka Connect provided by Confluent, you can specify the
+When using the container image for Kafka Connect provided by Confluent, you can specify the

 CONNECT_PLUGIN_PATH environment variable to achieve the same.

 Not that Java 8 or later is required to run the Debezium connectors.

 To use a connector to produce change events for a particular source server/cluster, simply create a configuration file for the MySQL Connector, Postgres Connector, MongoDB Connector, SQL Server Connector, Oracle Connector, Db2 Connector, Cassandra Connector, or Vitess Connector, and use the Kafka Connect REST API to add that connector configuration to your Kafka Connect cluster.
 When the connector starts, it will connect to the source and produce events for each inserted, updated, and deleted row or document.

 See the Debezium Connectors documentation for more information.